14 Top Things To Do in San Juan, Puerto Rico

 2. Unwind on San Juan’s Stunning Beaches

-San Juan doesn’t just captivate with its history—the beaches here are some of the best beaches in the Caribbean.
+San Juan doesn’t just captivate with its history—the beaches here are some of the best in the Caribbean.

 3. Immerse Yourself in Art at the Puerto Rico Museum of Art